Table of Contents

 We’ve given you practical tips for reducing your AWS costs.
 All these are the built-in tools/services provided by Amazon Web Services (AWS).
 By understanding the purpose and benefits of these services, you can significantly reduce your AWS costs.

 But getting complete visibility of your system’s performance, cost, and workload through AWS may be challenging.
 Another method of optimizing your AWS costs is to use other available tools to monitor your metrics.
 With the help of a capable, monitoring tool, you can get a complete insight into your data.

 You can always check out this MetricFire article to learn more about alternatives and additions to CloudWatch.

-At MetricFire, we provide a flexible and easy-to-use platform for real-time metric monitoring for you to gain insights into your data through open source monitoring tools such as Hosted Graphite or Prometheus.
-Both these services feature durable, remote storage, and include alerting and APIs.
+At MetricFire, we provide a flexible and easy-to-use platform for real-time metric monitoring for you to gain insights into your data through open-source monitoring tools such as Hosted Graphite.
+Hosted Graphite offers additional features, remote storage, and includes alerting and APIs.

 MetricFire integrates with AWS.
 We can get a hold of your AWS metrics and display them directly on Grafana dashboards.
 You can view all your data on visually appealing dashboards, which provide an intuitive user interface and a wide variety of features.

 MetricFire can ingest information from AWS and scale up the number of metrics you’re monitoring, to help you get a better visual understanding of the performance of your systems.
 You can also keep track of the number of dashboards you’re using to get visibility of your data, including your account’s usage of resources, performance, and operational costs; all for a lower cost.

 Get more information through this article about EC2 CloudWatch and how MetricFire integrates with them.